Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Store credit cards can be easier to obtain than other types of credit cards.
 This is because you can use them only with the issuing store — the meaning of closed-loop — and they usually have modest spending limits.
 Issuers undergo less default risk with these cards because they don’t let cardmembers access large amounts of debt, at least in the beginning.

-Fingerhut offers thousands of popular items, from bedding to tires.
-Its Fetti credit account reports your payments to the credit bureaus to help you rebuild credit through on-time payments.
+Fingerhut offers a wide range of popular items, from bedding to tires.
+With its Fetti credit account, your payments are reported to the credit bureaus, helping you rebuild your credit with each on-time payment.

 As with other credit accounts, Fingerhut charges interest on unpaid balances from previous months, but you can avoid it by paying your monthly bill in full.
 It also offers FreshStart, a one-time purchase program that claims to help borrowers raise their FICO Score by an average of 30 points.